Azure/azure-iiot-opc-vault-service/DEVELOPMENT.md

 * [.NET Core](https://dotnet.github.io)

-We provide also a
+We also provide a
 [Java version](https://github.com/Azure/PROJECT-NAME-HERE-java)
 of this project and other Azure IoT PCS components.

 ## IDE

-Here are some IDE that you can use to work on Azure IoT PCS:
+Here are some of the IDEs that you can use to work on Azure IoT PCS:

 * [Visual Studio](https://www.visualstudio.com)
 * [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac)